kaushikbchaudhary/discipline-stack/README.md

 - Reminders (email or notifications).
 - Inline charts for monthly trends.
 - Team mode for accountability partners.

+## Dashboard docs
+See `docs/dashboard.md` for visual meaning and metrics definitions.

 ## Phase 2 – Execution Reinforcement
 - Execution Debt: missed mandatory blocks create debt that must be resolved before completing a day.